pivotalsoftware/ESarch/README.md

 # Axon Trader

-This project demonstrates the use of CQRS and Event Sourcing with [Pivotal Application Service][11] (a.k.a PCF).
-It consists of two [Spring Boot][9] microservices, built using the open source [Axon Framework][10] and a user interface built using React  JS.
+This project demonstrates the use of CQRS and Event Sourcing with [Pivotal Application Service][11] (a.k.a PCF or PAS).
+It consists of two [Spring Boot][9] microservices built using the open source [Axon Framework][10] and a user interface built using [Node.js][16].

 > __Note:__ If you just want to experience Axon Trader without having to build and host the code yourself, go ahead!
-Simply navigate your browser to [https://esrefarch-demo-trader-ui.cfapps.io/][5].
+Simply navigate your browser to [https://esrefarch-demo-trader-ui.cfapps.io/][5] but be sure to circle back if you're curious about how CQRS and Event Sorcing works in practice.

 ## Before You Begin.

-This demo will *only* run in a compatible [Pivotal Application Service (PCF)][11] environment which also contains a marketplace with the right brokered services.
-Examples of compatible environments would include [Pivotal Web Services (PWS)][6] or locally on [PCF-Dev][7] (started with services installed).
+This demo will *only* run in a compatible [Pivotal Application Service (PCF)][11] environment.
+This environment must also contain a marketplace with the correct "brokered" services.
+Examples of compatible environments would include [Pivotal Web Services (PWS)][6], an enterprise PCF foundation with the correct services, or locally on your PC using [PCF-Dev][7] (started with the correct marketplace services installed).

-> We recommend Pivotal Web Services (PWS).
+> We recommend Pivotal Web Services (PWS) for this tutorial as it meets these requirements.
 If you don't have a PWS account, [you can sign up for free here][6].

 ## Prerequisites

 In order to follow along with this tutorial...

 - You must have the [cf-cli][8] installed (test by calling `cf version`).
-- You must have access to a [Pivotal Application Service][11] instance with the required marketplace services (like [PWS][6]).
+- You must have access to a [Pivotal Application Service][11] instance.
+- Your PCF must have the correct marketplace services (which are MySQL, Rabbit, Spring Cloud Registry and Spring Cloud Config).
-- You must have a `bash` terminal to run the provided scripts.
+- You must have a `bash` terminal in order to run the provided scripts.

 # Building and Running the Axon Trader

-First clone this repository and `cd` to it's directory in your terminal window.
-There you'll notice there is a folder for the `trader-app` microservice, a folder for the `trading-engine` microservice and a folder for the `trader-ui`.
+First clone this repository using `git` and `cd` to it's directory in your terminal window.
+There you'll notice there is a folder for the `trader-app` microservice, a folder for the `trading-engine` microservice and a folder for the `trader-ui` (amongst others).

 > You don't have to explore the code in order to run the Axon Trader application, but you might like to take a look later.